matthieuporte/Forbidden-Jutsus/Programming/Projects/Neural_network.md

 >If you're rusty on matrices go check out [[3 - Matrices]]

-To get the next layer you need to multiply the current layer (which is a column matrix) with the weight matrix (each line is #wip and each column is #wip), and add the bias matrix (which is a column matrix too) to this result.
+To get the next layer you need to multiply the current layer (which is a column matrix) with the weight matrix (each line n is the list of weights to the nth neuron of the next layer), and add the bias matrix (which is a column matrix too) to this result.

 As you might know in c you need to pass the size of an array as a parameter.
 You might also know that the dimensions matter when you multiply matrices.